What are opossums?

 How do I get rid of opossums?

-If you have opossums on your property do not try to remove them on your own, they are carriers of many dangerous diseases.
+If you have opossums on your property do not try to remove them on your own.
 A trained wildlife removal expert should be contacted to humanely remove them from your property.
 Click here to learn more about wildlife control offered by Big Bug Solutions!

 Opossum Prevention tips from Big Blue Bug Solutions include: